 We will contact you by post at the address that you have provided in the Letter of Authority.
 We may also contact you by telephone, email or text message.
 If your contact details do change, please ensure that you contact us immediately so we may update our systems.
 We will normally contact you between the hours of 9am – 5pm Monday to Friday, unless we need to contact you urgently.

 4.1.
 There is a fee payable to Richardson Mail Limited on all successful cases where compensation has been awarded in any format, such as a cash refund or a reduction of your outstanding debts, whether with the creditor directly, or through a Debt Management Plan (DMP) or Individual Voluntary Arrangement (IVA).
 Our fee is 20% plus VAT.
-However please note that if you are a client in an IVA then our fee does differ, please see further details below in section 4.2.

 4.2.
 If you are subject to a DMP the fee due for all compensation is 20% plus VAT.
-The fee for compensation if you are subject to an IVA is up to 30% plus VAT.
+The fee for compensation if you are subject to an IVA is 20% plus VAT.
 If you are in an IVA or DMP then this may influence the way in which your compensation is awarded.
 If you are in an IVA then the compensation may be paid directly to your Insolvency Practitioner who is supervising your IVA rather than being paid directly to you.
 If you are in an IVA we will have a fee agreement with your Supervising Insolvency Practitioner (IP).
 It is your IP who will be responsible for our fee and not you.
 Please see the tables set out in section 4.5. on how your compensation could be paid.

 4.3.
 Once we receive the compensation offer from the creditor, we will forward to you a copy of the offer in writing along with our invoice.
 We will contact you directly via telephone and text message to confirm the compensation offer and explain when our fee is due.
 Our fee must be paid within 14 days of the compensation funds being cleared in your account.
 Should the compensation amount be used to reduce your outstanding debt, our invoice must be paid within 14 days of the funds being applied to your outstanding debt.